dmps117/anagram-solver/README.md

 anagram-solver
 ==============
-This is a python anagram solver
+This is a python anagram solver!